TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/SharingAndSwitching/Index.rst

       }
    }

-Notice the lack of a :aspect:`partialRootPath` instruction.
+Notice the lack of a :ts:`partialRootPath` instruction.

 Create a file named :file:`Section1Column.html` in the :file:`fileadmin/sitedesign/Resources/Private/Templates` folder, and write